Contributing to Local Communities

 Shinko's co-founder and former president, Takekio Mitsunobu, donated the retirement money he received when he stepped down as a director, as well as company stock that he held, to establish the Hokushin Scholarship Foundation, a public interest incorporated foundation.

-Based on former president Mitsunobu’s belief that the establishment of a high-tech prefecture starts with human resources development, the foundation has thus far granted scholarships to a total of 602 engineering and medical students who are either from Nagano Prefecture or studying at universities in Nagano Prefecture (including exchange students).
+Based on former president Mitsunobu’s belief that the establishment of a high-tech prefecture starts with human resources development, the foundation has thus far provided scholarships to a total of 624 students.
+These include students from Nagano Prefecture enrolled in engineering and medical universities etc., as well as students (including exchange students) attending such institutions located within Nagano Prefecture.

 Shinko helps run the foundation by serving as its secretariat.